Many people would like straighter teeth but not everybody feels comfortable wearing conspicuous metal braces.

 These prices are indicative only.
 We recommend you get quotes from 2-3 dentists if possible.
 This will give you a better idea of prices in your area for the treatment you need.

 Ceramic brace treatment in the US is often covered by dental insurance plans.
-You’ll need to check the percentage allowance and annual limits in your policy to discover how much of the cost will actually be reimbursed.
-Chances are you’ll still need to pay a large chunk of it yourself.
+You'll need to check the percentage allowance and annual limits in your policy to discover how much of the cost will actually be reimbursed.
+Chances are you'll still need to pay a large chunk of it yourself.
+Read more about the best dental insurance plans in the US.

 Life with ceramic braces